RicRicci22/dncs-lab/README.md

 ```
 ## Switch

 As below you must be logged into switch VM as a superuser.
 To manage VLANs we installed Open vSwitch.
 This tool give us the opportunity to virtually divide the switch in two switches, one for the, here called vlan11 and one for the vlan12.
-You can find more information about this choice in the paragraph above, where we discuss our choice.
+You can find more information about this choice in the paragraph above.
 The purpose  of this subparagraph is to describe the most useful command in switch.
 They aren't configuration commands, but only informational commands, because the configuration commands runs from within shell files.
 The first command is this:
   ```
    ovs-vsctl list-br